 Savings Credit is currently being phased out.
-It may still be paid if you (and your partner, if you have one) are over 65, had reached State Pension age by 6 April 2016 and have qualifying income above a certain level.
+It may still be paid if you (and your partner, if you have one) had reached State Pension age by 6 April 2016 and have a qualifying income.

-The Savings Credit calculation is complex and the amounts paid are relatively small - the most you can get is £17.01 a week if you're single or £19.04 a week for a couple.
+The Savings Credit calculation is complex and the amounts paid are relatively small.
+The most you can get is £17.30 a week if you're single or £19.36 a week for a couple.

-For more information on your likely entitlement, visit www.gov.uk/pension-credit-calculator
+For more information on your likely entitlement, visit gov.uk/pension-credit-calculator